Gamification: A Prominent Key for Success in Various Aspects of Life

 - Document some functionality.

 - Blog writing etc.

 Gamifying daily tasks will motivate employees to follow agile practices diligently.
 Employees will have a clear understanding of their tasks using Agile Focus.

 This will, in turn, create a positive impact on the project deliverables.
 Leaderboards with rewards will contribute to healthy competition.
 Employees will monitor their own progress and strive to do their best in their day-to-day activities.

-Do you have few more interesting facts on Gamification to be added on to this tutorial?
+Do you have a few more interesting facts on Gamification to be added to this tutorial?
 Feel free to express your thoughts in the comments section below!!